nater0000/eternity-puzzle-react/README.md

 ### 🐞 Bugs & Fixes

-- [ ] Prevent multiple motifs from rendering simultaneously on some pieces
-- [ ] Ensure piece numbers are clearly visible in PiecePalette (increase font size)
+- [x] Ensure piece numbers are clearly visible in PiecePalette (increase font size)
-- [ ] Fix triangle rendering for both motif types (rotate 90° and stretch to fill)
+- [ ] Fix svg motif consistency
+- [ ] Fix symbol motifs
-- [ ] Piece rotation should shift edge mapping — not visually rotate numbers
+- [x] Piece rotation should shift edge mapping — not visually rotate numbers
 - [ ] Prevent overpopulation: only load as many pieces as needed for board size

 ### ✨ UX Improvements

-- [ ] Position the PiecePalette at the top of the window by default
+- [x] Position the PiecePalette at the top of the window by default
-- [ ] Move "Show Pieces" button under the "Motif Style" selector
+- [x] Move "Show Pieces" button under the "Motif Style" selector
-- [ ] Add a "Rotate Board" button (clockwise 90°) and update all rotations
+- [x] Add a "Rotate Board" button (clockwise 90°) and update all rotations
-- [ ] Add a "Clear Board" button with confirmation dialog (defaults to Cancel)
+- [x] Add a "Clear Board" button with confirmation dialog (defaults to Cancel)
 - [ ] Add ghost drop preview effect on hovered targets
 - [ ] Add subtle animations to piece drop-ins and board transitions
-- [ ] Add a maximum size for board pieces
+- [x] Add a maximum size for board pieces
-- [ ] Create a better Title
+- [x] Create a better Title
+- [ ] Make PiecePalette default slightly lower than the Control Panel

 ### 🔐 Placement Constraints

-- [ ] Prevent corner pieces (2 sides with color 0) from being placed anywhere but corners
+- [x] Prevent corner pieces (2 sides with color 0) from being placed anywhere but corners
-- [ ] Prevent edge pieces (1 side with color 0) from being placed anywhere but edges
+- [x] Prevent edge pieces (1 side with color 0) from being placed anywhere but edges
-- [ ] Prevent center pieces (0 sides with color 0) from being placed in corners or edges
+- [x] Prevent center pieces (0 sides with color 0) from being placed in corners or edges
-- [ ] Auto-rotate corner and edge pieces to align color 0 with the outside border
+- [x] Auto-rotate corner and edge pieces to align color 0 with the outside border

 ---